-The term individual student report refers to an interim report that communicates information about a student's marks/grades for specific assignments and activities.
+The term individual student report refers to the report generated through the use of the Individual Student Report Module in PowerTeacher Pro by teachers at various times throughout the year.
+This report communicates information about a student's marks/grades for specific assignments and activities.